Call for Papers and PostersFor the COMSOL Conference 2019

-At the COMSOL Conference 2017, you have the opportunity to showcase your innovative uses of numerical simulation and custom applications in oral and poster presentations.
-After the conference, your published work will be recognized by an even larger audience worldwide.
+At the COMSOL Conference 2019, you have the opportunity to showcase your innovative use of numerical simulation and applications in an oral or poster presentation.
+Submit an abstract (500 words or less) to get started.
+Abstracts will be reviewed by the program committee for acceptance, and accepted abstracts may be considered for Best Paper or Best Poster awards.
+After the conference, your published work will be recognized by a worldwide audience through our online User Presentations collection.

 Suggested Topic Areas: